supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-01.md

    ![](media/review-create-project.png)

-1. You can also navigate to your resource group in Azure portal to verify the resources deployed.
+1. You can also navigate to your resource group in the Azure portal to verify the resources deployed.

    ![](media/azure-portal-resources.png)

 1. Within the selected Resource Group, in the left-hand menu, click on **Access control (IAM)**.

-1. In the Access control (IAM) pane, click on the **+ Add** button at the top.
+1. In the Access Control (IAM) pane, click on the **+ Add** button at the top.

 1. Select **Add role assignment** from the dropdown.